PCC Farmland Trust Programs

 Recent Successes and Current Challenges

-In March of 2015, PCC Farmland Trust conserved 42 acres of Helsing Junction Farm, an organic CSA farm and community gathering place in Rochester, WA.
+In early 2015, PCC Farmland Trust conserved Helsing Junction Farm.
+The 42 acre farm in Rochester, WA offers organic CSA, as well as a community gathering place.
 Our conservation partners in Thurston County have already protected hundreds of acres of working farm and ranch lands.
 One of the first CSA’s in the country, Helsing Junction estimates that their farm feeds 5,000 people through their membership of 1,000, and countless more through the 20,000 pounds of food they donate to shelters and food banks annually.
-PCC Farmland Trust has now protected over 1300 acres of farmland for sustainable and organic farming, forever.
+PCC Farmland Trust has now protected over 1,300 acres of farmland for sustainable and organic farming, forever.